Lorien Trust: Erdreja

 Erdreja is a relatively free-form fantasy world which imports its concepts from numerous sources including Dungeons & Dragons and fantasy novels.
 The LT's campaign focuses around a continental region of Erdreja, known as the Heartlands.
 This region is divided into ten separate kingdoms, each governed by one of the Factions of Erdreja.
 Each Faction takes its name from an animal associated with that kingdom.
 Every player character belongs to one of the ten Factions.
-Characters may also be members of none/any/all of the ten Guilds.
+Characters may also be members of none/any/all of the Guilds.

 The ten factions and their main inspirations are: